flatironinstitute/spikeforest_old/README.md

 ## Installation

+(See below for instructions on opening this project in a docker container via theiapod)

 This is a meta repository that is meant to be used in development/editable mode.

 To install using conda, first create a conda environment with python 3.6: